20 fun things to do in London this September – with kids!

 Classic Boat Festival

-And one more for transport fans, especially if boats are your thing.
-The Classic Boat Festival takes place 9-11 September when some 40 vintage vessels including Dunkirk Little Ships and Bates Starcraft will moor at St Katharine Docks.
+One more for transport fans, especially if boats are your thing.
+The Classic Boat Festival takes place 9-10 September when some 40 vintage vessels including Dunkirk Little Ships and motorboats from the Bates Starcraft and Rampart ranges will moor at St Katharine Docks.

 Website